Victorian Vacations

 Troubled Travel

 Vacations have always been available only to those who can afford them.
 Many families couldn’t afford vacations, and to others (including this author’s while growing up), “taking a vacation,” meant going to visit family and staying in their home.
 For decades, though, vacations were prohibitive to many Americans simply because of the color of their skin.
-Trains, buses, gas stations, restaurants, hotels, and other businesses could refuse service to Black Americans because of their race, and often their safety and their very lives were in jeopardy because of the racism and hate they faced.
+Trains, buses, gas stations, restaurants, hotels, and other businesses could refuse service to Black Americans because of the color of their skin, and often their safety and their very lives were in jeopardy because of the racism and hate they faced.
 Victor Green, a postal worker and American hero from Harlem, NY, changed that by taking it upon himself to create The Green Book.
 From 1936 to 1966, this essential guide listed businesses and even private homes that would welcome, do business with, and keep Black American travelers safe.
 The New York Public Library has 23 editions of The Green Book available online.
-They also have a map to explore where you can map your own virtual route using information from The Green Book as a guide – it is an amazing resource, and we encourage you to explore it and think about those who had to use it to stay safe during their travels.
+It is an amazing resource, and we encourage you to explore their collection and think about those who had to use The Green Book to stay safe during their travels.

 The fact that we’re able to go on vacation has its roots in labor history.
 But even further back, the growth of the middle class with its disposable income as well as the growth of the railroad industry affected our ability to take a holiday.
 Think about it – in 1876 (just seven years after the transcontinental railroad was finished), an “express” train traveled from New York City to San Francisco in 83 hours.
 That same trip would have taken months to complete in the decades prior (and, as anyone who played Oregon Trail as a kid knows, it would have been very dangerous — cholera and typhoid and bears, oh my!).
 Trains shortened travel time, and made visiting “far off places” possible.